 0. Guarding, Stealth, and Scouting

-Characters on guard against potential foes may roll their a Wariness challenge (or have it rolled for them, if the GM determines that they don’t know how well they’re watching).
+Characters on guard against potential foes may roll a Wariness challenge (or have it rolled for them, if the GM determines that they don’t know how well they’re watching).
 Characters not specifically on the lookout use their passive Wariness.
 On the flip side of the coin, characters attempting to hide themselves or move quietly roll a Stealth challenge.
 Both of these skills are penalized if the characters are moving faster than half speed.

 The results of these rolls determine who is aware of whom and at what distance.
 If neither side is aware of the other and they meet, they will generally do so at room, reach, or even contact distance.
 If either side is aware of the other, it will generally be at area or estate distance.
 Naturally, the specific circumstances will affect this: maximum encounter distance may be “reach” in a cramped and noisy labyrinth, while large obvious groups can be spotted from good lookout positions even at region distance.
 If one side is aware of the other first, they may attempt an ambush.